Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Fairness of publicly available Google application programming interface (API) ASR in CLP speech

 The fairness score and WER obtained using the Google API are tabulated in Table~\ref{fairness_nmcpc_2}.
 The scores obtained in the AIISH and NMCPC evaluation sets are $-50.95$ and $-48.15$, respectively.
 Also, a good system has both a low average error rate and error disparity, resulting in a fairness score close to zero.
 Fairness scores farther from zero indicate greater unfairness toward CLP speech.
 The maximum degradation in normal speech is mainly due to the noisy environment.
-The CLP speech is mainly spoken by adult doctors.
-The state of the art WER for ASR is $5-10$\%.
-It was noted that the main error in the normal case was substitution error whereas for CLP, the main error was insertion error.
-In AIISH, CLP eval set Google API was not able to provide the text output for $11$ utterances out of $209$ text files, NMCPC CLP eval set, Google API was not able to provide the text output for $26$ utterances out of $210$ text files.
-The WER of the existing files was obtained as $98.94\%$ for AIISH and $74.27$\% for NMCPC with $\alpha$, $\beta$ =0.5 .
+The normal speech is mainly spoken by adult doctors.
+Contrary to typical ASR benchmarks reporting ~5–10\% WER, the off-the-shelf Google API performed poorly on our pathological-speech test sets.
+Interestingly, error profiles differed by condition: substitutions dominated for normal speech, whereas insertions dominated for CLP.
+On the AIISH CLP eval set, Google API returned no transcript for 11 of 209 utterances (~5.3\%); on the NMCPC CLP eval set, it failed on 26 of 210 (~12.4\%).
+Among the utterances that were transcribed, the average WER was 98.94\% (AIISH) and 74.27\% (NMCPC).
+These unexpected failure modes motivate the severity-aware modeling and mixing explored in the next section.
+We compute the fairness score with $\alpha$= $\beta$=0.5; these weights apply only to the fairness score (Eq.~\ref{eq:fairness_score}) and do not affect WER.